sg1097/deltarune-ga/README.md

 You can ignore Ch1 data it's only there to make installing easier

 # How to Install
 Have a copy of Deltarune.
-Having chapters 3 and 4 is preferable so some lesser used fonts support accents but the demo should still work just fine
+Having chapters 3 and 4 is preferable so some lesser used fonts support accents/fadas but the demo version should still work just fine
 Download the Ch1 data and lang folders from this page
 Install Deltranslate from https://github.com/Lazy-Desman/DeltranslatePatch/releases
 This extracts all the game data that needs to be translated from the data.win files